bryntum/chronograph/src/guides/AdvancedFeatures.md

 Scopes.
 Variables.
 Reactive contract.
 Equality
 -----------------

 The identifiers themselves represent a closed world of pure functions.
 To be able to interact with this world, we need to sort of "materialize" it.
 We do it by adding an identifier to the [[ChronoGraph]] instance.
-Now, we can read the value of that identifier "in the scope" or "in the context" of that `ChronoGraph` instance.
+Now, we can [[ChronoGraph.read|read]] the value of that identifier "in the scope" or "in the context" of that `ChronoGraph` instance.

 ```ts
 const graph = ChronoGraph.new()